YanlinTong/MI-HealthyCity/coronary_heart_disease/README.md

 ## Methods

 1. **Spatial visualization**
-   - We mapped the geographic distribution of selected indicators via interactive heatmaps to contextualize spatial patterns across MI census tracts.
-Darker shades indicate higher values.
+   - We mapped the geographic distribution of selected indicators via <a href="https://yanlintong.github.io/MI-Healthy-City/html/1_CVD_Coronary_Heart_Disease.html" target="_blank">interactive heatmaps</a> to contextualize spatial patterns across MI census tracts.

 2. **City-level summaries**
-   - For CHD prevalence, we use **boxplots** to display the distribution across **24 MI cities** (median, IQR, whiskers, and outliers defined as >1.5×IQR beyond Q3 or below Q1).
+   - For CHD prevalence, we use **boxplots** to display the distribution across 24 MI cities.

 3. **Piecewise spatial linear regression**
    - We built a **piecewise spatial linear regression** that accounts for cross-city spatial dependence.